accordproject/template-archive/README.md

 ## Clause Templates

 Using Cicero you can take any existing natural language text (typically a clause or a contract) and declaratively bind it to a data model.
-Cicero generates a parser (using the Earley parser algorithm) to parse and validate source text, extracting machine readable/computable data.
+Cicero generates a parser to parse and validate source text, extracting machine readable/computable data.
 The Cicero engine can then be used to execute a clause (an instance of a template) against a JSON payload.
 Accord Project templates can be used to add computable functionality to any document.

 ## Structure of the Code Repository